LSST-TVSSC/ContributedLCVs/SNSvalenti/README.md

 - The light curve have been smoothed with a gaussian filter

-- The files are in asci format with two columns.
+- The files are in ascii format with two columns.
 Other info are reported at the top of the file in the following format:

 \# days V